Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 |----------|------|-------|------|----------|-------------|--------------|---------------|-----------------------------|----------|--------------|---------------|----------------|--------------|-------|----|-----|-----------|-----------|--------------------|------------------|-----------|------------|----------------|-------------|--------------|----------------------|
 | 1 | Nissan | Pathfinder | 1991 | SE | Truck | GAS | 4WD | Automatic | Sport Utility | 4 | 12345 | Naturally Aspirated | 678 | 3.0 | 2960 | 181 | 6 | V | Power | Rack & Pinion | 54321 | 5 | 4 | 4 | 4-Wheel ABS | SOHC |

+> The sample data has been anonymized and simplified for demonstration purposes only.
 Building upon the ACES/PIES structure, I've integrated our company's specific part number information to generate our comprehensive raw catalog dataset.
 This augmented dataset is the cornerstone for the final catalog generation.

 **Example of Our Augmented Raw Catalog Data (1991 Nissan Pathfinder Example):**